 It all depends on you and your running goals.
 If you’re new to running and each run is less than 60 minutes, you really don’t need to concern yourself with eating during your runs.

 When starting out, many runners set race or distance goals that are unrealistic.

 Keep in mind: going from no running at all to running a 5k is a lot of work.
-It’s absolutely not impossible, but is definitely a longer term goal.
+It’s absolutely possible, but is definitely a longer-term goal.

-So set goals like sticking to your mileage each week and getting out there 5 days/week.
+So set goals like sticking to your weekly mileage or getting out there 5 days/week.
 Then the bigger goals will become attainable too!